Guide to 360Giving Open Data Licensing

 While there are several choices for open data licenses, we recommend a license that doesn't restrict use but does acknowledge you, the publisher.
 To this end, our default recommendation is the Creative Commons Attribution 4.0 International (CC BY 4.0).

 With this license, anyone can share or adapt your data for any purpose, even commercially.
 The only restrictions are they must give appropriate credit, provide a link to the license, and note any changes made.
-Finally, anything shared or adapted has to be licensed as CC BY 4.0.
 Find out more about CC BY 4.0.

 If you are a UK public sector organisation, we encourage you to use the Open Government License.
 This is the UK government's open data license which public sector bodies are encouraged to use by the Re-use of Public Sector Information Regulations 2015 (RPSI).